David Crombie: Royal Commission on the Future of the Toronto Waterfront

-Frustrated in Ottawa, as a Red Tory in an increasingly conservative government, Crombie decided not to run in the 1988 election and returned to urban affairs as head of the royal commission on the Future of Toronto's waterfront (1988–92).
-He authored ground-breaking reports including Watershed' and Regeneration, which described new integrated approaches to sustainable planning.
-The Provincial Government appointed Crombie as head of a provincial agency, the Waterfront Regeneration Trust Agency (1992-1999) to implement the 83 recommendations made in the final report, Regeneration.
-Among these recommendations was the creation of a waterfront trail.
-Today the Great Lakes Waterfront Trail extends from Quebec to Sault Ste Marie along Canada's Great Lakes and the St. Lawrence River.
-In 1999, Crombie founded the Waterfront Regeneration Trust, as a charity, to continue the work of the provincial agency, and serves on the Board.
+As a minority Red Tory in an increasingly conservative Mulroney government, Crombie decided not to run in the 1988 election.
+He returned to local urban affairs, becoming chair of the Royal Commission on the Future of the Toronto Waterfront (1988–92), which issued ground-breaking reports (including Watershed' and Regeneration) that described new integrated approaches to sustainable planning.

+Subsequent to the commission, the Provincial Government appointed Crombie as head of a provincial agency, the Waterfront Regeneration Trust Agency (1992–1995), to implement the 81 recommendations made in the final report, Regeneration.
+Among the recommendations was the creation of a waterfront trail.
+Today, the Great Lakes Waterfront Trail extends from Quebec to Sault Ste Marie along Canada's Great Lakes and the St. Lawrence River.

+In 1999, Crombie founded the Waterfront Regeneration Trust Corporation to continue the work of the provincial agency.
+To this day, he continues to serve on the Board.

 In addition to leading work on the creation of the Great Lakes Waterfront Trail, the charity manages a fund for the protection and restoration of the Rouge Valley, now part of the Rouge National Urban Park.
-Crombie tried to find an alternative to Red Hill Creek Expressway but the Hamilton city council dismissed his compromise proposal out of hand as being insufficient.
+In the 1990s, Crombie tried to find an alternative to Red Hill Creek Expressway but the Hamilton city council dismissed his compromise proposal out of hand as being insufficient.